-- Partner with key stakeholders and staff across the Faculty to develop appropriate solutions and provide expert advice on a range of HR matters and initiatives that address their needs, including: leadership capability, workforce planning, managing change, performance management, job design, and workforce/organisational development; - Responsible for providing expert and pragmatic advice with regards to the interpretation of policy, the Enterprise Agreement and regulations and laws (both internal and external) to ensure compliance; - Manage and facilitate the effective resolution of general employee relations matters, conflict, discipline matters, unsatisfactory performance and any case work on all employment related issues that occur in the workplace; - Identify and support Professional learning requirements across the Faculty and collaborate with key stakeholders to design and deliver appropriate learning and development interventions; - Oversee employee lifecycle processes including recruitment and the Performance Development Framework annual cycle; - Deliver human resources services that are timely, valued, consistent and responsive; - Partner with the HR Manager in reviewing continuous improvement opportunities around management of HR practices within the Faculty.
+- Partner with key stakeholders and staff across the Faculty to develop appropriate solutions and provide expert advice on a range of HR matters and initiatives that address their needs, including: people planning, managing change, performance management, job design and classification and workforce/organisational development. - Responsible for providing expert advice and support with regards to the interpretation of policy, the Enterprise Agreement and regulations and laws (both internal and external) to ensure compliance. - Manage and facilitate the effective resolution of general employee relations matters, conflict, discipline matters, unsatisfactory performance and any case work on a myriad of issues that occur in the workplace. - Identify and support Professional learning requirements across the Faculty and collaborate with key stakeholders to design and deliver appropriate learning and development interventions. - Oversee employee lifecycle processes including recruitment, PDF cycle. - Deliver human resources services that are timely, valued, consistent and responsive.